scalameta/metals/website/blog/2022-08-01-aluminium.md

 ## [Scala 3] Scaladoc completion

-Metals now supports offers Scaladoc completions in Scala3.
-When Typing `/**` you get an option to auto-complete a scaladoc template for the method, class, and etc!
+Metals now supports the offering of Scaladoc completions in Scala3.
+When typing `/**` you get an option to auto-complete a scaladoc template for methods, classes, etc.!

 ![scala-doc-completion](https://i.imgur.com/MEJUXr3.gif)